Shiva-prakash-perumal/influur-viral-agent-demo/README.md

   - iterates on the plan, and
   - returns a final proposal + rationale.

-Even as a small demo, the project follows patterns that scale:
+This project follows patterns that scale:
 **dbt defines the data contract, the mart is the product, and the service/agent uses that product to plan campaigns.**